How To Become a Mystery Shopper

 This is a very popular company, which means that you will have to be very quick when it comes to signing up for jobs.

-This is the only company that I am aware of that can send you the spending fees in advance of the job – which is really handy if you are short on cash.
+This is the only mystery shopping programme that I am aware of that can send you the spending fees in advance of the job – which is really handy if you are short on cash.

 International Service Check